Living with ovarian cancer, Stephanie Virgin is a focused mom and advocate for awareness

 “We have two beautiful boys,” said Stephanie, who is passionate about her family and her work.

-Stephanie said her cancer journey has changed her outlook.
-She now says yes to more experiences and risks, like starting her own business.
+According to Stephanie, her cancer journey has changed her outlook.
+She now says yes to more experiences and risks.

 Signs and symptoms of ovarian cancer